pexaorj/nginx-consul-nodejs-terraform/README.md

 aws config
 ```

-4) Open this file `arch-main-state.tf`, and update the bucket name, using the name of the s3 bucket created on the 1 step.
+4) Open this file `arch-main-state.tf`, and update the bucket name, using the name of the s3 bucket created in the 1 step.
 ```hcl
 terraform {
     backend "s3" {